 A very rare opportunity has arisen to acquire this Historical Grade II Listed property in a secluded location looking out onto open fields.
-The Estate House form the south westerly wing of the former Wingerworth Hall which was demolished in 1926.
-This fabulous property sits within approximately on a private road.
-The property has not been occupied for some time and requires upgrade.
+Cedar End is part of the south westerly wing of the former Wingerworth Hall which was demolished in 1926.

 The property is located in the Wingerworth Hall Estate which can be accessed via a private drive off Longedge Rise/Longedge Drive.
 The position offers a unique secluded environment with out looking views across open fields and woodland.
 There is ease of access to a village community and amenities including the village Church, primary schools, shops, pubs and doctors etc. Wingerworth is a popular village on the outskirts of Chesterfield, a historic market town with ample shopping amenities and commuter links.